2025

 We begin by identifying use cases that support applying knowledge or skills to various current and relevant contexts in organizational settings.
 Each use case starts with an overview to spark curiosity and engagement, encouraging learners to expect WBL rather than traditional approaches.
 Overviews of use case industries spark a novel type of communication with learners; the tone is onboarding into an industry sector and exploring the challenges, opportunities, customer priorities, and the product or project to be explored, developed, improved, tested, or expanded.
 Approaches and tools utilize business tools and reflect real-life work experiences.
 We organize this as Explore, Practice, and Apply.
 Learners expect to be “new” to ideas when they explore.
 Practice dictates successes and setbacks; learning new ideas and technologies takes time.
 Apply enters as learners build confidence in their practice and are ready to “get to work.”

-In 2025 we will publish a series of “Use Cases” (simply defined) as Work-based Learning Workbooks utilizing the Explore, Practice Apply approach.
+In 2025 we publish a series of “Use Cases” (simply defined) as Work-based Learning Workbooks utilizing the Explore, Practice Apply approach.